smcclab/smc-course/_workshops/01-hello-sine.md

 ## Goals for this week

-The main purpose of the first workshop is to get software for the class up and running on everyone's laptop---because if you don't have that working then you won't be able to participate in this course.
-THe second goal is to start making some ensemble music as a group with Pd!
+The main purpose of the first workshop is to get software for the class up and running on everyone's laptop so that you are ready to submit your [first computer music diary in week 2]({% link _assessments/01-diary.md %}).
+The second goal is to start making some ensemble music as a group with Pd!

+Here's what you need to do:

 1. make a noise with [Pd]({% link _resources/02-tools.md %}#pure-data)
 2. make a screen recording (with sound) with [OBS (link)]({% link _resources/02-tools.md %}#screen-recording-software)